sidd-bash/MentorshalaReact/readme.md

 5. Swipe **right** on a card if you like the person.
 6. When you swipe right, the **matches section** of the person you liked will be updated, and your name will appear there.

----

-Do you also want me to **polish formatting with headings like Features / Tech Stack** for a more professional README look, or keep it strictly instructional like this?